 Scoliosis usually isn’t painful, particularly in childhood.
 Even when patients do experience pain, it is often not caused by the curve itself but by secondary issues, such as spinal degeneration.
 Adults with idiopathic scoliosis tend to have more symptoms than teens because the degeneration in their discs and joints causes spinal nerve openings to narrow; discoordination of spinal muscle firing patterns leaves some muscle groups doing much more work than others, resulting dull, achy, burning, cramping spasms.

 There are several types of adult scoliosis pain, including:

 As patients with adult scoliosis age, they often develop “joint slipping” in the spine, known as spondylosis.
 It is especially common in those whose condition has gone untreated.
 “The joints become inflamed, the cartilage that cushions the disks may thin, and bone spurs may develop,” says the New York Times.
 “If the disk degenerates or the curvature progresses to the point that the spinal vertebrae begin pressing on the nerves, pain can be very severe.”

 Symptoms of joint inflammation include:

 - Activity-related pain that gradually gets worse

-- Intense pain first thing in the morning, as well as later in the day
+- Stiffness and pain first thing in the morning, as well as later in the day

 This type of back pain stems from abnormal stress on the muscles surrounding the spine.
 Poor posture is often the culprit.
 Many patients with scoliosis lean forward a lot, either because their spine has lost its natural curve or in the attempt to relieve pressure on affected nerves.

 Symptoms of mechanical pain include: